illumio-shield/illumio-splunk-ta/TA-Illumio/README.md

 5. Enter a description for the repository and the Splunk hostname/IP and the port value of the TCP stanza created for the `Illumio` input.
 Leave the protocol value as **TCP**
 6. If TCP-SSL is configured in Splunk for the target port, set the TLS field to **Enabled** and upload a certificate bundle containing the root and any intermediate certificates in the chain for your CA

+> [!NOTE]
-> **NOTE:** If enabling TLS, the address value must match the CN or SAN of the Splunk server certificate
+> If enabling TLS, the address value must match the CN or SAN of the Splunk server certificate

 7. Select the **Verify TLS** option to ensure that your certificates and TLS configuration are valid
 8. Click **Add** and select the radio button option for the created repository